scrabbletank/farhome-rules/rulesdoc.md

 Enter the Ethereal plane, becoming transparent and allowing you to walk through walls.
 Make a spellcasting roll against 2 bad dice.
 On success you enter the ethereal plane, increasing the duration by 1 minute for each critical.
 On a critical fail you exit the Ethereal plane at the end of your next turn.

 While in the ethereal plane you gain _Resistance_ 3 to physical damage and have a flying speed equal to your move speed, but gain _Vulnerability_ 1 against spell attacks.
 You cannot make weapon attacks, but may cast spells.
 You move through other creatures and 1 tile thick walls as if they were open terrain, however you are Blind while inside an object.
-Should you remain inside another creature or object when the spell ends you take 3 wound dice in force damage as you are ejected from the plane, appearing in the closest unoccupied tile.
+Should you remain inside another creature or object when the spell ends you take 0/3 in force damage as you are ejected from the plane, appearing in the closest unoccupied tile.

 Add an enhanced die for every level cast above 3rd.